How Long Does Flexeril Stay in Your System?

 Cyclobenzaprine is a pregnancy medication classified as category B. There aren’t enough human studies to determine whether the medicine is harmful to the fetus.
 As a result, this medication should only be used during pregnancy if necessary.
 The risks are not fully understood, so it’s best to avoid this combination.6

 Cyclobenzaprine may pass into the mother’s breast milk and induce adverse effects in a breastfed kid.
 Consult your doctor before breastfeeding in conjunction with Flexeril use.

 Treatment for Flexeril and Other Prescription Drugs Addiction

 Although Flexeril isn’t considered addictive, it can cause major problems if misused or abused.
 Ready to quit using Flexeril and other prescription drugs?
 Stillwater Behavioral Health can assist you.
 We have everything you need to come off safely, from talk therapy to medication-assisted treatment.
 We’ll consider your unique circumstance when administering specialized treatment aligned with your individual needs and expectations.

-Our Montecito and Porter Ranch treatment and therapy options include many alternative and modern therapeutic options.
+Our Montecito treatment and therapy options include many alternative and modern therapeutic options.
 Our overall goal is, and always will be, your overall health and wellness; this includes a commitment to your mental, physical, and spiritual wellbeing.
 We take pride in our ability to help you regain control over your life.